LowiekVDS/turntable/README.md

 # Turntable
 ## Installation and running
 Both servers need to run simultaneously to work.
+You can connect with the raspberry pi by ssh'ing into it (pi@turntable.local)
 ### Turntable server
 Clone this repository, cd to it and run
 ```